This Charter identifies the purpose, authority and responsibilities of the

 - Reviewing the results of Academic Audits and other work completed by the Academic Auditor and approving them for presentation to the Board.

-- Meet privately with the independent public accountant and the Internal Audit Director to discuss pertinent matters, including whether any restrictions have been placed by management on the scope of their examination.
+Meet privately with the independent public accountant and the Senior Director of Internal Audit to discuss pertinent matters, including whether any restrictions have been placed by management on the scope of their examination.

 Report Committee activities to the Board on a regular basis.